IBM/maximo-labs/MkDocs/apm_8.9/docs/index.md

 !!! note
     This lab is still being developed, incomplete and may have errors.
 We provide it to get your [feedback](https://github.com/IBM/monitor-hands-on-lab/issues/new) and allow you to reference the materials as the labs are built.

-This lab provides step-by-step instructions and code examples to help you learn about the product capabilities in IBM Maximo, Health and Predict - Utilities.
+This lab provides step-by-step instructions and code examples to help you learn about the product capabilities in IBM Maximo, Health and Predict - Utilities v8.9.

 You will:

-- Setup custom scores to measure asset condition and action assets that need attention.
+- Create a custom asset score to measure the condition of your assets.
+- Use the Matrix to evaluate a group of assets using your custom asset score.
+- Add assets with needs attention condition that are critical to an investment project.
+- Compare and choose the best investment strategies using stay within budget, reduce risk or maintain risk.

 Before getting started ensure you have completed the prerequisites: [Prerequisites](prereqs.md)